Monkestation/MonkeStation/README.md

 ## CODING STANDARD GUIDES

-Coding Standards following tgstation
+Coding Standards following tgstation.
 For More Information Please see  [STANDARDS.md](.github/guides/STANDARDS.md).

-Style Guide for writing code following tg standards For More Information Please see [STYLE.md](.github/guides/STYLE.md).
+Style Guide for writing code following tgstation standards.
+For More Information Please see [STYLE.md](.github/guides/STYLE.md).

-Hard deletion is a very expensive operation that basically clears all references to some "thing" from memory.
+Hard deletion is a very expensive operation that basically clears all references to some "thing" from memory, so avoid hard deletes.
 For More Information Please see [HARDDELETES.md](.github/guides/HARDDELETES.md).

-The MC tab hold information on how the game is performing.
+The MC tab holds information on how the game is performing.
 For More Information Please see [MC_tab.md](.github/guides/MC_tab.md).